ksinha1224/ARScape/README.md

 augmented reality escape room.
 It can be found for free, along with verion two of the build for the game, at this Google Drive folder: https://drive.google.com/drive/folders/1Gf6R_F9OChRK6nwydMSRJqjhaimAVGjm?usp=sharing

+Note that the game only runs on Android devices.

 If you have any questions about this game, please feel free to contact me at my Twitter account @KSGameDesign